There are many social housing options available through your local authority. Details about some of these options are available below.

 - Housing for people with disabilities, including mental health issues, and

-If you would like to be considered for AHB owned accommodation, you must qualify for social housing support with the local authority.
+To avail of AHB owned accommodation, an individual/household must qualify for social housing support with the local authority.
 The local authority will then nominate applicants to the AHBs in line with their allocation policy.

 - New build,